Jean-njoroge/jean-njoroge.github.io/_posts/2017-11-13-significance-of-exploratory-data-anaysis.md

 * **Cluster analysis:** organizes observed data into similar observations in the dataset into differentiated clusters (groups, which allows for easy identification of patterns of behavior.

 ## Code
-Here please find code on the EDA for the dataset on Breast Cancer here [ipython](https://github.com/Jean-njoroge/Breast-cancer-risk-prediction/blob/master/NB2_ExploratoryDataAnalysis.ipynb)
+To view an example of EDA , see code for the dataset on Breast Cancer from UCI repository here for an example of EDA [ipython notebook ](https://github.com/Jean-njoroge/Breast-cancer-risk-prediction/blob/master/NB2_ExploratoryDataAnalysis.ipynb)